 What Covers Anxiety Medication?

 Comprehensive accident and illness policies usually provide coverage for anxiety medication like Fluoxetine, Amitriptyline and Clomicalm when prescribed by a licensed vet for covered behavioral conditions.
 Anxiety disorders that developed before enrollment or during the waiting period are considered pre-existing and excluded from coverage.
-Also, some insurers may require you to purchase an additional rider for prescription medications or behavioral conditions.
+Also, some insurers may require you to purchase an add-on coverage option for prescription medications or behavioral conditions.

 Who Has Anxiety Medication Coverage?